Aberfan, Vault of the Valley Music

 116 children and 28 adults were killed.

-Envisioned at the crossroads of modern music, experimental media and environmental welfare, Aberfan (7 pianos, percussion, voice and tools of rescue) is a full length contemporary composition informed by one of the most poignant disasters of our time.
+Envisioned at the crossroads of modern music, experimental media and environmental welfare, Aberfan (7 pianos, percussion, voice and tools of rescue) catapults the disaster of 1966 into the present.
 Music will be presented both in a live performance and immersive installation with black & white photographs taken by Life photojournalist IC Rapoport, who went to Aberfan to "photograph the psychic mess".

 A Tribunal investigating the 1966 events found that the National Coal Board was entirely responsible for failing to act to prevent the disaster, though they were never prosecuted.

 To execute the performance and installation of Aberfan, we are in need of funds to make a studio recording and develop a design for the visual element.

-I will record with Juno winner Michael Farquharson producing and Takuma Anzai on percussion.
+I began recording in September 2016 with Juno winner Michael Farquharson producing.
 Ian Heisters of Berkeley, CA, will design and develop the visual element.
 Denise Wallace-Spriggs of Boston, MA, will consult on art direction.

 Aberfan is participatory.
 Ian Smith-Heisters will create an immersive space using projection of imagery and semi-transparent scrims, capturing the landscape and people, the tactility of coal, ingrained in their faces.
 The viewer moves through the space, at times full of unsettling, discordant movement as if being subsumed in an avalanche of slag and at other times still, inducing pause.
 One can walk inside, behind and around the moving images, inside the performance.

 Merging the music of Aberfan and photos of this particular disaster's psychic aftermath lays bare the great cost of ignoring the habituated, presumtive violence in our human systems.
-Penetrating musical vibrations in synergy with photographic art, resonating where words cannot, evokes a greater world where all are connected as living beings on a living earth.
-In bearing witness to the single atrocity of Aberfan, one can begin to question the arrogance of "progress" built on destruction, absent the soul.
+Penetrating musical vibrations in synergy with photographic art, resonating where words cannot, evoke a greater world where all are connected as living beings on a living earth.
+In bearing witness to the single atrocity of Aberfan, one can question the arrogance of "progress" built on destruction, absent the soul.
 Without this felt knowledge, we are doomed.